 Whether to ensure strategic wealth disbursement or to enable your beneficiaries to mature before accessing funds, it’s important to make your estate planning decisions from a comprehensive planning standpoint.
 Intergenerational wealth transfer is a complicated process—it can be nuanced for different family members and emotions are always a factor.

 Your wealth advisor can proactively counsel and assist in both building your strategy and communicating amongst generations.
-Having these conversations can be the difference between just leaving a gift and establishing a legacy.
+Having these conversations and plans in place can be the difference between just leaving a gift and establishing a legacy.

 Visit our website to learn more about UMB Private Wealth Management.
 Follow UMB‡ on LinkedIn to stay informed of the latest economic trends.